 We believe that the state of a society is measured by assessing the conditions and livability of its most disenfranchised residents.

 To achieve an equitable society, we must realize, acknowledge, and then commit to eliminating the gaps that have been created by oppressive systems.
 Working with others within the arts and culture ecosystem, we support Black artists and Black cultural institutions' abilities to exist, then sustain and then thrive.

-Advancing Black Arts in Pittsburgh will effectuate this theory of transformation through the following strategic pathways towards long-term outcomes of selfdetermined success:
+Advancing Black Arts in Pittsburgh will effectuate this theory of transformation through the following strategic pathways towards long-term outcomes of self-determined success:

 - · Grantmaking.

-- · Collective accountability.
+- Collective accountability.

-- · Evaluation and learning.
+- Evaluation and learning.

-- · Tools and resources.
+- Tools and resources.

+- Thought leadership.

+- · Broader support for the arts ecosystem.